juju-solutions/layer-apache-kafka/README.md

     Topic: my-replicated-topic PartitionCount:1 ReplicationFactor:2 Configs:
     Topic: my-replicated-topic Partition: 0 Leader: 2 Replicas: 2,0 Isr: 2,0

+## Connecting External Clients

+By default, this charm does not expose Kafka outside of the provider's network.
+To allow external clients to connect to Kafka, first expose the service:

+    juju expose kafka

+Next, ensure the external client can resolve the short hostname of the kafka unit.
+A simple way to do this is to add an `/etc/hosts` entry on the external kafka client machine.
+Gather the needed info from juju:

+    user@juju-client$ juju run --unit kafka/0 'hostname -s' kafka-0
+    user@juju-client$ juju status --format=yaml kafka/0 | grep public-address
+    public-address: 40.784.149.135

+Update `/etc/hosts` on the external kafka client:

+    user@kafka-client$ echo "40.784.149.135 kafka-0" | sudo tee -a /etc/hosts

+The external kafka client should now be able to access Kafka by using `kafka-0:9092` as the broker.

 ## Deploying in Network-Restricted Environments